By Bookies.com | | | 4 mins

 Revealed: The Richest NFL Teams by 2025

-Analyzing revenue data from 2012-2020, we’ve been able to forecast the future finances of each NFL team, to reveal which will be the wealthiest by 2025 – and which will be bottom of the rich list.
+Analyzing revenue data from 2012-2021, we’ve been able to forecast the future finances of each NFL team, to reveal which will be the wealthiest by 2025 – and which will be bottom of the rich list.

-Which NFL team is rooted to the bottom of the Rich List?
+Which NFL Team Is Rooted to the Bottom of the Rich List?

-Moving up the list we have the Detroit Lions ($525.38 million), Buffalo Bills ($525.58 million), and the reigning Super Bowl champion Tampa Bay Buccaneers ($528.68 million), whose estimated off-field earnings fall short of their recent on-field success.
-The Arizona Cardinals ($541.74 million) and Cleveland Browns ($528.68 million) complete the 10 worst-off teams by estimated 2025 revenue.
+Moving up the list, the Buffalo Bills ($472 million) and Tennessee Titans ($474 million) place just below the Raiders, while Super Bowl LV champion the Tampa Bay Buccaneers’ ($487 million) estimated off-field earnings fall short of their recent on-field success.
+Finally, rounding out the 10 worst-off teams by estimated 2025 revenue, we have the Arizona Cardinals ($492 million) and Cleveland Browns ($497 million).

 For the full ranking and 2025 revenue estimations for all 32 NFL teams, see the table below:

 The data includes all revenue streams and is the amount published by each team in their annual accounts.
-Using this data, we ran a forecast function to generate predicted revenue information for the years 2021-2025.
+Using this data, we ran a forecast function to generate predicted revenue information for the years 2022-2025.
 From here, we were able to rank each NFL team 1-32, depending on their 2025 projection.

 With so much money in the sport, it’s no wonder even the smallest NFL franchises are raking in such astonishing amounts – and it’s only going up.
 For even more NFL numbers, check out our NFL odds.